wordhater/WCM-UI/README.md

 ## Tested programs

-these results are for U+205F other characters tend to be less consistent, showing up as spelling errors or not working.
+### U+205F - Default Reduction Mode

 Word - Windows: ✅

 Word - MacOS: ✅ (limited testing)

-Word - Web: ❎ (I don't think the characters even paste)
+Word - Web: ❌ (I don't think the characters paste.
+However it should work when opening an existing file)

-Onlyoffice Desktop Editors: ❎ (Shows up with red underline but does affect the word count correctly)
+Onlyoffice Desktop Editors: ❌ (Shows up with red underline but does affect the word count correctly)

 Turnitin: ✅ (Works fine from the limited testing I'm able to do)

 [Qlearn/Canvas Based Sites](https://www.instructure.com/canvas): ✅

-LibreOffice - Linux: ❎
+LibreOffice - Linux: ❌

+### U+3164 - Increasing Word Count

+Word - Windows: ✅

+Word - MacOS: (Untested)

+Word - Web: ✅ (It works but word online seems to remove the charecters if you paste directly)

+OnlyOffice Desktop Editors: ❌/✅ (Does not count any form of increase on V2 however other modes seem to still work)

+Turnitin: (Untested)

+[Qlearn/Canvas based sites](https://www.instructure.com/canvas): ✅ (Limited testing however should work)

+Libreoffice: Linux: ✅ (seems to work perfectly)

 ## Building (On Linux)